 As a result of the complexities of the federal and provincial tax legislation, companies carrying on business in Canada face a number of challenges.
 The different jurisdictional taxing requirements often result in a need for third-party expertise to assist in navigating these challenges.

 RSM’s Canadian sales tax specialists have extensive experience consulting with companies on business activities in Canada and providing sales tax recovery reviews, advisory services, risk assessment analyses and audit support services.
 In addition, we can advise on any other project specifically requiring Canadian sales tax expertise.

-If your company is doing business in Canada and pays Canadian federal or provincial sales taxes, RSM’s Canadian sales tax specialists can evaluate your tax position to limit your exposure and maximize your profitability.
+If your company is doing business in Canada and pays Canadian federal or provincial sales taxes, RSM’s Canadian sales tax professionals can evaluate your tax position to potentially limit your exposure and maximize your profitability.